 As a financial analyst, the RAND function can be used to generate random numbers.
-However, it is used less frequently in the finance industry, compared to other fields such as cryptography and statistics.
+However, it is used less frequently in the finance industry, as compared to other fields such as cryptography and statistics.

 The RAND function requires no argument.